-Eligibility for committee membership-only full-time students who are not on academic or disciplinary probation may hold positions on college committees.
-Also, membership will consist of students who have attained a 2.00 or higher grade point aver age (semester and cumulative) and/or have no current pending conflict with assigned committee.
+Eligibility for committee membership: Only full-time students who are not on academic or disciplinary probation may hold positions on college committees.
+Also, membership will consist of students who have attained a 2.00 or higher grade point average (semester and cumulative) and/or have no current pending conflict with assigned committee.

-HONORARY ORGANIZATIONS PHI THETA KAPPA
+HONORARY ORGANIZATIONS PHI THETA KAPPA (P.T.K.)

-ASU-Newport chapter Beta Nu Gamma of the Phi Theta Kappa national organization's mission is to recognize and encourage the academic achievement of two-year college students and to provide opportunities for individual growth and development through participation in honors, leadership, service and fellowship.
-For more information, contact the Counselor's Office at 870-512-7890, or Janna Ellis at 870-512-7816, janna ellis@asun.edu.
+P.T.K. is the nationally-recognized 2 year college Honor Society.
+The B.N.G.
+Chapter at ASUN shares the national mission: "To recognize and encourage the academic achievement of two-year college students and to provide opportunities for individual growth and development through participation in honors, leadership, service and fellowship."
+For more information, contact the Counselor's Office at 870-512-7890, or Janna Ellis at 870-512-7816, janna_ellis@asun.edu.